mayel/docs.coopcloud.tech/docs/faq.md

 ## What is the Co-op Cloud?

-Co-op Cloud aims to make hosting free software applications simple for small providers.
+Co-op Cloud aims to make hosting libre software applications simple for small providers.
 It uses the latest container technologies and innovations and configurations are shared into [the commons](https://en.wikipedia.org/wiki/Commons) for the benefit of all.
 The project is intended for small service providers such as tech co-operatives who are looking to standardise around an open, transparent and scalable infrastructure.

 ## Who is behind the project?